About the City of Sacramento Pipe Band

 Carrying the Tradition Forward Since 1989

-Founded in 1989 by Liz Tubbs and the late Clutch Sutton, the City of Sacramento Pipe Band has grown deep roots in the community, carrying the torch for Scottish music and culture in the region for over three decades.
+Founded in 1989 by Liz Tubbs and the late Clutch Sutton, the City of Sacramento Pipe Band is a 501(c)(3) nonprofit organization that has grown deep roots in the community, carrying the torch for Scottish music and culture in the region for over three decades.

 Dome of the California State Capitol building with surrounding modern buildings and the American flag at half mast at sunset.